- Heat Shrink Wrap

 Stretch film often is confused with heat shrink wrap.
 Though often confused, there is a big difference between the two.
 Below is a quick definition of stretch wrap.

-Stretch Wrap- A highly stretchable plastic film commonly made from Linear low-density polyethylene that is wrapped around items.
+Stretch Wrap- A highly stretchable plastic film commonly made from Linear low-density polyethylene (LLDPE) that is wrapped around items.
 The elastic recovery keeps the items tightly bound.

 When do I use Stretch Film?